About Snowflake Notebooks¶

 Compute

-Kernel runs on Snowflake-managed default warehouse.
+Kernel runs on the notebook warehouse.

-Kernel runs on Compute Pool node;
+Kernel runs on Compute Pool node.

 Environment